Everybody Have Fun Tonight: Music video

 The music video, directed by Godley & Creme, features scenes of the band playing in a wood-lined room with very rapid editing between different takes of the same performance.
-The editing gives the video a somewhat disorienting flip book-like animation style, employing the use of visual jitter.
-Wang Chung, additional musicians and dancers are seen in several formations throughout the video.
-They are shown in close portrait and seated along a row of chairs, the seating arrangement of which was changed with each take.
+The band, additional musicians, and dancers are seen in several formations throughout the video.
+They are shown in close portrait and seated along a row of chairs; the seating arrangement changes with each take.
 Each shot flips through up to four takes of the same shot, with some shots approaching up to 1/25th of a second between edits.
-The video was banned by the BBC from airing after its premiere due to a medical expert retained by the BBC’s screening committee claiming it could possibly trigger “epileptic fits”.
+The video was later banned from airing after its premiere when a medical expert retained by the BBC's screening committee stated it could trigger "epileptic fits".

 Other versions

-In 2020, Wang Chung released the rewritten version of the song known as "Everybody Stay Safe Tonight" featuring Valerie Day.
-The rewritten lyrics reflects the ongoing COVID-19 pandemic and the Black Lives Matter movement.
+In 2020, Wang Chung released a rewritten version of the song known as "Everybody Stay Safe Tonight" featuring the American pop and jazz singer Valerie Day.
+The rewritten lyrics reflected the COVID-19 pandemic and the Black Lives Matter movement.
 It was released on 8 June 2020.

-A folk cover of the song was used in the game Wasteland 3 (2020).